Live Updates: Chicago Bears Bear Down On Arlington Park Bid

 Illinois Governor According to JB Pritzker, the express won’t pay for a new Bears facility.

-When asked during a press conference on June 28 whether the state of Illinois would provide funding for a new Bears stadium (in Chicago or elsewhere), Gov. JB Pritzkersaid:
+During a press conference on June 28, Gov. JB Pritzker was asked if the state of Illinois would fund a new stadium for the Bears, whether in Chicago or another location.

-Having said that, Pritzker expressed support for the Bears staying in Chicago, though his remarks weren’t almost as audacious as those of Chicago Mayor Lori Lightfoot, s:
+Pritzker expressed his wish for the Bears to remain in Chicago, though his statements were not nearly as bold as those made by Chicago Mayor Lori Lightfoot.

-Since the sellers of that property are privately concerned about what will happen to it, & ldquo, I & rsquo have enjoyed watching the Bears at Soldier Field for many years.
-However, for me personally, I have enjoyed going to Soldier Field to watch the Bears throughout my adult life, and I hope that I & rsquo will be able to do so in the future. & rdquo,
+The property sellers are privately worried about its future.
+I’ve loved watching the Bears at Soldier Field for many years.
+Personally, attending Soldier Field to watch the Bears has been a joy throughout my adult life, and I hope to continue doing so in the future.

 The community committee of Arlington Heights votes to approve the Bears stadium’s appropriate zoning.